privacyguides/privacyguides.org/docs/advanced/communication-network-types.md

 ---
 title: "Types of Communication Networks"
 icon: 'material/transit-connection-variant'
+description: An overview of several network architectures commonly used by instant messaging applications.
 ---

 There are several network architectures commonly used to relay messages between people.
 These networks can provide different privacy guarantees, which is why it's worth considering your [threat model](../basics/threat-modeling.md) when deciding which app to use.